What is a Tax Lien?

 Not even bankruptcy will erase your tax lien.
 If you try to file for bankruptcy, your federal tax lien could persist.

 Tax liens require action immediately.
 Paying your taxes in full is the easiest way to get rid of your Tax Lien.

 Your lien will be discharged within 30 days of your payment being processed.
 However, most people owe amounts so significant, they cannot pay in full within such a short amount of time.
 If you believe that the amount you owe is incorrect, you have the right to appeal the process.

-You also have other options for removing the lien and resolving your tax bill.
+Other options for removing the lien and resolving your tax bill: